NiloGregginz33/QMGRExperiments/README.md

 # If you cannot pay the amount listed in the IP penalties in the license, maximum damages will be sought after in relationship to your assets and any punitive damages

-# Any distribution not authorized explicitly by manavnaik123@gmail.com is considered a breach of license
+# Any distribution not authorized explicitly by manavnaik123@gmail.com is considered a breach of license and incurs the copyright penalties as well as the patent penalties

 #already included since august